 Control the damage done by cucumber beetles by buying wilt-resistant plants and keeping plants off the ground by using a trellis.
 If an infestation still occurs, use a pesticide such as Rotenone or Pyrethrum on your plants.Continue to 9 of 12 below.

 Mottled yellow leaves usually indicate a mosaic virus.
 Remove and destroy any affected plants as soon as possible to limit the spread of the virus.

 Gray Mold on Peony Leaves

-Powdery mildew has formed on the leaves of this Rudbeckia.
-If you see it on any of your plants, a fungicide will help to control the problem.
+Powdery mildew has formed on the leaves of this rudbeckia.
+If you see it on any of your plants, use a fungicide to control the problem.